ihjacobs925/react_es6_global/11-film-3-unidirectional.md

 #### Step 6: Clone the `faves` state

-To recap, the `faves` state is going to hold the user's favorite films.
-Your goal is to, when the user clicks the icon to favorite or unfavorite a film, either add or remove the given film from the `faves` array.
+To recap, the `faves` state is going to hold the user's favorite films. **Your goal is to, when the user clicks the icon to favorite or unfavorite a film, either add or remove the given film from the `faves` array.**

 To do this, you need to call `setState` and give it the updated array (you can't just update it directly; otherwise React won't know to re-render the components to reflect the changes).
 To accomplish this, you'll make a copy of the existing faves array, update it, then pass the copy to `setState`.

 First, just make a copy.
-Inside `handleFaveToggle`, use the JavaScript [`slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method to make a copy and store it in a `const` variable called `newFaves`. [`Why slice?`](https://stackoverflow.com/questions/7486085/copying-array-by-value-in-javascript)
+Inside `handleFaveToggle`, use the JavaScript [`slice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice) method to make a copy and store it in a `let` variable called `newFaves`. [`Why slice?`](https://stackoverflow.com/questions/7486085/copying-array-by-value-in-javascript).
+You can also use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to make a copy.
+(For example `let newArray = [...oldArray];`).

 #### Step 7: Find the index of the passed film in the `faves` array

-Now underneath the slice, use the JavaScript [`indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method to store the position of the film in the array in a `const` variable called `filmIndex`.
+Now underneath the new array, use the JavaScript [`indexOf()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/indexOf) method to store the position of the film in the array in a `const` variable called `filmIndex`.

-Now, `filmIndex` will be an index value starting at `0`.

-#### Step 8: Set up a conditional for adding or removing film from the `faves` array

 If the film is found in the array, `indexOf()` will return an index value starting at `0`.
 Conversely, `indexOf()` will return `-1` if the element isn't found - if the film it's looking for is not currently in the `faves` array.
+Now, `filmIndex` will either be an index value starting at `0` or `-1`.

+#### Step 8: Set up a conditional for adding or removing film from the `faves` array

 Since this `handleFaveToggle()` function is designed to change the array of the user's favorites film, there are two options.
 * If the film is already in their favorites, then when the user clicks the button, they want to remove it from their favorites.
 You need to take it out of the `newFaves` array.